RamenVentures/Operating-Manual/README.md

 ---

 ### Analysis
-Step 4 is our analysis where we decide whether your startup fits our thesis.
+Step 4 is where we decide whether your startup really fits [our investment thesis](#our-investment-thesis).

 #### Goal